4 Using Tuxedo Job Enqueueing Service (TuxJES)

 TuxJES uses the Oracle Tuxedo /Q component, therefore an Oracle Tuxedo group with an Oracle

-Tuxedo messaging server TMQUEUE
+Tuxedo messaging server TMQUEUE with TMS_QM configured is

-file.
+required in the UBBCONFIG file.
 The name of the /Q queue space should be

-configured as JES2QSPACE
+configured as JES2QSPACE.

 A TuxJES system can be either an Oracle Tuxedo SHM application which runs on a single machine, or an Oracle Tuxedo MP application which runs on multiple machines.